patrikvalentiny/DnD_Dice/README.md

-DnD_Dice
+#DnD_Dice

-My first ever programming project, which simulates dice in Dungeons and Dragons.
+##My first ever programming project

-It includes choice of dice and also number of throws
+It simulates dice in Dungeons and Dragons and includes choice of dice and also number of throws

-Also it needs a lot of rewriting, but I use it as a benchmark as for where I came so far
+*Also it needs a lot of rewriting, but I use it as a benchmark as for where I came so far*